johnhopson/bringup/readme.md

 ### What else?
 bringup.c can be used as a simple first-order benchmark.
-It's advantage is simple and consistent configuration on any platform, so comparisons are truly apples-and-apples.
+It's advantage is simple and consistent configuration on any platform.
+Comparisons are truly apples-and-apples.
 Its disadvantage is its limited coverage.
-In its most complex form, bringup.c exercises portions of the CPU core, console I/O and file I/O.  That may or may not be sufficient, but it is a good first-order speed indication.
+In its most complex form, bringup.c exercises portions of the CPU core, console I/O and file I/O.